Code-Institute-Submissions/McHugh1894-Milestone-Project-4/README.md

 - **Edit Product**: The superuser (Admin) can edit products that are already in the database.
 - **Delete Product**: The superuser (Admin) can delete products that are already in the database.

+- **Demo Payment** Use the following details for testing purposes. stripe card number: 4242 4242 4242 4242

 #### Future Features: